apache/johnzon/src/site/markdown/index.md

 #### Polymorphism

+This extension shouldn't be used anymore if you don't absolutely rely on the JSON format it generates/parses.
-This extension provides a way to handle polymorphism:
+Use JSON-B 3 polymorphism instead.
+It provides a way to handle polymorphism:

 For the deserialization side you have to list the potential children on the root class: